Is There A Difference Between Being A Dad Vs. Father?

 Caring for your kids starts with caring for yourself

 If a great dad raised you, you likely know some of his best qualities and try to emulate them.
-Dads are great guys that have their priorities straight and understand what is most important in this life.
+Dads are great guys who have their priorities straight and understand what is most important in this life.
 They love their children no matter what and teach them the ways of the world.
 So, what is a dad?

 Loving and doesn't hide emotion